-The Senior Credit Facility consists of domestic and foreign credit facilities (Revolvers) that provide for the incurrence of indebtedness up to an aggregate principal amount of \$770,000 and matures in 2016.
-The domestic credit facility is a five-year, \$745,000 revolving credit facility (Domestic Revolver).
-The foreign credit facility is a five-year, \$25,000 revolving credit facility (Foreign Revolver).
+The Senior Credit Facility consists of domestic and foreign credit facilities (Revolvers) that provide for the incurrence of indebtedness up to an aggregate principal amount of \$770,000.
+The domestic credit facility is a five-year, \$745,000 revolving credit facility.
+The foreign credit facility is a five-year, \$25,000 revolving credit facility.
 The Revolvers provide for the issuance of letters of credit and bank guarantees (Contingent Liabilities) which, when issued, constitute usage and reduce availability under the Revolvers.
-The aggregate amount of Contingent Liabilities outstanding under the Revolvers was \$990 at June 30, 2011.
-After giving effect to Contingent Liabilities and \$475,000 in borrowings under the Revolvers, total availability under the Revolvers was \$294,010 as of June 30, 2011.
-Both credit facility, plus one of the following indexes: London Inter-Bank Offering Rate (LIBOR) and for U.S. dollar-denominated loans only, a base rate.
+The aggregate amount of Contingent Liabilities outstanding under the Revolvers was \$990 at September 30, 2011.
+After giving effect to Contingent Liabilities and \$508,500 in borrowings under the Revolvers, total availability under the Revolvers was \$260,510 as of September 30, 2011.
+Both credit facilities bear interest at a rate equal to the applicable margin, as determined in accordance with a performance pricing grid set forth in the Senior Credit Facility, plus one of the following indexes: London Inter-Bank Offering Rate (LIBOR) and for U.S. dollar-denominated loans only, a base rate.
 The base rate of U.S. dollar-denominated loans is defined as the higher of the Bank of America prime rate or the Federal Funds rate plus .50%.
 The Company also pays an annual commitment fee on the unused amount of the Senior Credit Facility.
 The commitment fee is calculated based on the consolidated leverage ratio and ranges from .375% to .50%.

 The Senior Credit Facility is guaranteed by Tempur-Pedic International, as well as certain other subsidiaries of Tempur-Pedic International, and is secured by certain fixed and intangible assets of Dan-Foam ApS and substantially all the Company's U.S. assets.
 The Senior Credit Facility contains certain financial covenants and requirements affecting the Company, including a consolidated interest coverage ratio and a consolidated leverage ratio.
-The Company was in compliance with all covenants as of June 30, 2011.
+The Company was in compliance with all covenants as of September 30, 2011.

-In conjunction with the Company amending and restating its Senior Credit Facility, approximately \$6,109 of deferred financing costs were capitalized and will be amortized over the five year extension.
+In conjunction with the Company amending and restating its Senior Credit Facility, \$6,192 of deferred financing costs were capitalized and will be amortized over the five year extension.

-In May 2008, the Company entered into a three year interest rate swap agreement to manage interest costs and the risk associated with changing interest rates associated with the Senior Credit Facility.
+On August 8, 2011, the Company entered into a four-year interest rate swap agreement to manage interest costs and the risk associated with changing interest rates associated with the Senior Credit Facility.
 Refer to Note 5, "Derivative Financial Instruments" for additional information regarding the Company's derivative instruments, including this interest rate swap.
-The interest rate swap expired on May 31, 2011.